 Graduates can continue their public relations education through an online master's program at the university level.
 Through a master's program, students will learn to enhance their technology tactics that will be crucial in their public relations careers.
 Participants will take 36 to 48 credit hours of study to complete their degree within two years.
 Degree courses include Communication, Media & Society, Identity & Personal Brand, Communication by Design, Graduate Social Research Methods, and Dimensions of Reputation Management.
 Applicants who hold a bachelor's degree in public relations or a related field will be eligible for a master's program.
 Some universities will also require a letter of recommendation as well as an admissions letter written by the applicant describing their education and career aspirations.
 There are a variety of above entry-level career options for master's degree holders within the PR industry.
 Titles include publicist, brand manager, director of communications, writer, and consultant.

-Online Certificate Degrees in Public Relations
+2018 Top Online Colleges for a Master's in Public Relations

 Public relations professionals who are interested in enhancing their skills in the areas of communication, marketing, computing affairs, and media relations may be interesting in pursuing a certificate degree in public relations.
 Students can complete a certificate program in as little as 12 months through 16 to 24 credit hours of course work.
 The type of coursework offered in a public relations certificate program includes Public Relations Principles and Process, Public Relations Writing and Tactics, Dimensions of Reputation Management, Integrating Social Media, Digital Marketing Communication, and Persuasion Methods.
 A minimum of a high school diploma or GED will be required for applicants to qualify for a certificate program although for a graduate certificate the applicant must hold a bachelor's degree in a related field.
 Holding a certificate degree can help professionals within the industry gain promotions and pay raises.
 Opportunities in communications, consulting, campaign managing, and coordinating will also be available to graduates.
 Certificate programs can be found at colleges and universities.